 Here are my latest decorating projects

-Are you looking for a quick and easy way to add some fall flair to your home?
-Look no further than felt…
+Are you looking to add a touch of vintage charm and natural beauty to your home decor?
+Look no further than this…

 What a great idea.
 I have a pretty frame from Christmas.
 A gift from a friend.
 It’s one of those hanging all glass frames.
 I need to dry some flowers and put in the frame.
 Thanks for the great idea.